antoniusnaumann/galvan-lang/README.md

 - the next line starts with `{`, `(`, `[`, or `'`, `"` as the first non-whitespace character

 Regardless of the rules above, Galvan does not infer a semicolon when the current line itself is not a valid statement.
+Galvan also infers commas for struct type declarations if a newline is used after each field instead.